Brightify/Cuckoo/README.md

 ## License

-Mockery is available under the MIT license.
+Cuckoo is available under the MIT license.
 See the LICENSE file for more info.